serpest/MusicSync/README.md

 # MusicSync
 MusicSync is a tool that synchronizes music automatically.
-You can use a filter to select the songs to copy.
+You can use filters to select the songs to copy.